Affiliate links on Android Authority may earn us a commission. Learn more.

 The device supports high-resolution audio, has an S-Master HX amplifier, and uses DSEE HX Al to improve sound intelligently.
 It also runs on Android, so you can take advantage of all your mobile music apps.

-Astell and Kern’s mission is to achieve the artist’s original sound quality, and the SR25 is one of the best attempts yet, thanks to dual Cirrus Logic CS43198 Master DACs.
-They’re backed by a quad-core CPU and up to 32-bit Native DSD playback.
-You can control your 64GB of expandable storage on the 3.6-inch display, though the angle may be an adjustment for some.
-The A&Norma SR25 supports WAV, FLAC, WMA, MP3, OGG, APE, AAC, ALAC, AIFF, DFF, DSF, and MQA for playback, so you have plenty of options.
+Astell and Kern’s mission is to achieve the artist’s original sound quality, and the Astell and Kern KANN ALPHA is one of the best attempts yet, thanks to dual ESS ES9068AS DACs.
+A quad-core CPU and up to 32-bit Native DSD playback backs the experience very well.
+You can control your 64GB of expandable storage on the 3.6-inch display.
+The KANN ALPHA supports WAV, FLAC, WMA, MP3, OGG, APE, AAC, ALAC, AIFF, DFF, DSF, and MQA formats, so you have plenty of options.

-It manages 21 hours of continuous playback, and the Wi-Fi, Bluetooth LDAC, and aptX HD support help make streaming a breeze.
-You can also use the Open App access to play from your favorite streaming apps like Tidal, Apple Music, and Spotify.
+It manages 14.5 hours of continuous playback, and the Wi-Fi, Bluetooth LDAC, and aptX HD support help make streaming a breeze.
+You can also use the Open App access to play from your favorite streaming apps like TIDAL, Apple Music, and Spotify.

 FiiO M11 Plus